p4lang/bf-p4c/docker/vscode_docker/README.md

 # Visual Studio Code + Jarvis Docker Image

-This is a short howto which helps you to set-up the development environment built from the official Jarvis docker image.
+This is a short how-to which helps you to set-up the development environment built from the official Jarvis docker image.
 The development is based on freely available tools.